3ahmood/3ahmood/README.md

 * 🌍  I'm based in India

-* 🤝  I'm open to collaborating on Natural Language Processing problems
+* 🤝  I'm open to collaborating on GenAI & Natural Language Processing problems

 ### Skills